httptoolkit/httptoolkit-website/src/posts/docker-image-registry-facade.md

     Each of these does _not_ return the content - they return 307 redirects to the content!
 In the case of Docker Hub, they return appear to return redirects to a Cloudflare-backed CDN:
     ![A 307 redirect response, with a Location header pointing to production.cloudflare.docker.com](./docker-pull-nginx-layer-redirect.png)
-    These each contain layers of the image, along with the overall image configuration, which the client then puts back together into a complete image you can use locally.
-* An interleaved set of parallel requests to the real image host (`production.cloudflare.docker.com`) to actually retrieve the image config & layers.
+* An interleaved set of parallel requests to the real image host (`production.cloudflare.docker.com`) to actually retrieve the content of the image config & layers.

 Once the client has pulled all the layers and the image config, they're composed back together as a Docker image you can use directly locally.